Programs for Youth

 Grades 3-5 “Safer Relationships” Program

-By the completion of this program, students will challenge gender roles, resolve conflicts peacefully, know how to identify and report sexual abuse from both an adult and a peer.
+By the completion of this program, students will challenge gender roles, resolve conflicts peacefully, know how to identify and report sexual harassment and abuse from both an adult and a peer.
 Teachers are encouraged to continue the conversation with their classes before and after program implementation and undergo RVA’s teacher training on responding to sexual assault disclosures, since children who previously have not reported may do so in the course of this program.

 Grades 6-8 “Making Schools Safe” Program